AdobeDocs/commerce-admin.en/help/getting-started/hipaa/overview.md

 You can [configure the tool](../../systems/security-scan.md#run-a-security-scan) to send you email notifications with details from scheduled scans or [manually view reports](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/launch/overview#to-review-the-report).

-## Disabled services and features
+## Disabled features

 To comply with HIPAA requirements, some features supported by Adobe Commerce are either not available or disabled by default.
-Merchants have the option to re-enable or use these services and features at their own risk.
+Merchants have the option to re-enable or use these features at their own risk.

-### Features that are disabled by default

 The following features are disabled by default in the HIPAA-readiness module.
 Merchants can enable any of these features at their own risk.